rainu/mqtt-shell/README.md

     	The environment directory (default "~/.mqtt-shell") -hf string
-    	The history file path (default "~/.mqtt-shell/.history") -ni
+    	The history file path (default "~/.mqtt-shell/.history") -m value
+    	The macro file(s) which should be loaded (default ~/.mqtt-shell/macros.yml) -ni
     	Should this shell be non interactive.
 Only useful in combination with 'cmd' option -p string